streamingfast/cli/README.md

 			"compare <input_file>",
 			"Quick command summary, with a description, the actual usage above is descriptive, you must handle the arguments manually", Description(`
-				Description of the command, automatically de-indented by using first line identation, use 'go run ./example/nested compare --help' to see it in action!
+				Description of the command, automatically de-indented by using first line indentation, use 'go run ./example/nested compare --help' to see it in action!
 			`),
 			ExamplePrefixed("runner", `